“For a better understanding of science and technology in relation to the arts and humanities.”

 Jimena Canales is an award-winning author and scholar focusing on science in the modern world.
 She is an expert in 19th and 20th century history of the physical sciences.

 She received an M.A. and Ph.D. from Harvard University in the History of Science and a BSc in Engineering Physics from the Tecnológico de Monterrey.
 Her first book, A Tenth of a Second: A History explored the relation between science and history as one of the central intellectual problems of modern times.
 Her second book, The Physicist and the Philosopher: Einstein, Bergson and the Debate That Changed Our Understanding of Time, is now available.
 Her scholarly work on the history of science has been published in Isis, Science in Context, History of Science, the British Journal for the History of Science, and the MLN, among others.
 Her work on visual, film and media studies has appeared in Architectural History, Journal of Visual Culture, Thresholds.
 She writes for general readers publishing in Aperture, Artforum, WIRED, Nautilus, The Atlantic, and The New Yorker.

 Canales is currently a faculty member of the Graduate College at University of Illinois, Urbana-Champaign and a Research Affiliate at MIT (2017-2018).
 She was previously the Thomas M. Siebel Professor for the History of Science at University of Illinois, Urbana-Champaign, an Associate Professor at Harvard University, and senior fellow at the IKKM (Internationales Kolleg für Kulturtechnikforschung und Medienphilosophie) in Germany, where she is now a member of the scientific advisory board.
-Canales received the “Prize for Young Scholars” of the International Union of History and Philosophy of Science, Division of History of Science and Technology and was recently awarded the Charles A. Ryskamp research fellowship award from the American Council of Learned Societies (ACLS).
-She has been a visitor at various universities and research centers including the Max Planck Institute for the History of Science in Berlin, MIT, the Princeton-Weimar Summer School of Media Studies at Princeton University and has lectured widely nationally and internationally, presenting her work at the BBC, the Musée Georges Pompidou, and the 11th Shanghai Biennale, and the Serpentine Gallery in London.
+Canales received the “Prize for Young Scholars” of the International Union of History and Philosophy of Science, Division of History of Science and Technology and was awarded the Charles A. Ryskamp research fellowship award from the American Council of Learned Societies (ACLS).
+She has been a visitor at various universities and research centers including the Max Planck Institute for the History of Science in Berlin, MIT, the Princeton-Weimar Summer School of Media Studies at Princeton University and has lectured widely nationally and internationally, presenting her work at the BBC, the Musée Georges Pompidou, the 11th Shanghai Biennale, and the Serpentine Gallery in London.